 3) PRO: Pro plan is suitable for those who have to file multiple tax reports in a year – such as monthly or quarterly advance VAT reports.
 Pro plan subscription costs €60 per quarter (€240 per year).

 Check out the full Sorted features and pricing here.

-Going from over 2k to under 300€ per year for accounting and tax services are HUGE annual saving to me.
+Going from over 2k to under 300€ per year for accounting and tax services are pretty significant annual savings.

 Or watch this video walkthrough to see how Sorted can help you file taxes as a freelancer in Germany

 Learn about the tax reports for freelancers in Germany (and how to file them)